-As a result of the acquisitions of Northern Utilities and Granite State on December 1, 2008, consolidated results for the Company in the current period may not be directly comparable to some prior period results until such time as the acquisitions are fully reflected in all reporting periods.
+As a result of the acquisitions of Northern Utilities and Granite State on December 1, 2008, consolidated results for the Company in the years ended December 31, 2012, 2011, 2010 and 2009 may not be directly comparable to the results for the year ended December 31, 2008, insofar as most of that year did not include the results for Northern Utilities and Granite State.

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) (Note references are to Notes to the Consolidated Financial Statements in Item 8.)
+Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) (Note references are to the Notes to the Consolidated Financial Statements included in Item 8, below.)